-Deferred maintenance and repairs are maintenance and repairs that were not performed when they should have been or scheduled maintenance and repairs that were delayed or postponed.
+DM&R are maintenance and repairs that were not performed when they should have been or scheduled maintenance and repairs that were delayed or postponed.
 Maintenance is the act of keeping fixed assets in acceptable condition, including preventative maintenance, normal repairs, and other activities needed to preserve the assets, so they continue to provide acceptable service and achieve their expected life.
 Maintenance and repairs exclude activities aimed at expanding the capacity of assets or otherwise upgrading them to serve needs different from those originally intended.
-Deferred maintenance and repairs are not expensed in the Statements of Net Cost or accrued as liabilities on the Balance Sheet.
-However, deferred maintenance and repairs information is disclosed in the unaudited RSI section of this report.
-Please see unaudited RSI, Deferred Maintenance and Repairs for additional information including measurement methods.
+DM&R are not expensed in the Statements of Net Cost or accrued as liabilities on the Balance Sheet.
+However, DM&R information is disclosed in the unaudited RSI section of this report.
+Please see unaudited RSI-Deferred Maintenance and Repairs for additional information including measurement methods.